 However, there is a better way!
 You can contact MacMillan Trademarks direct.
 We currently act for hundreds of brand owners in the US and from all parts of the globe directly, providing efficiency and expertise in this process.

 All our correspondence is electronic and once engaged a direct attorney client relationship is created so all of our communications are confidential (covered by client attorney privilege).

-Our director in charge of trademarks in a pre-imminent attorney and a practicing fellow of IPTA (Australian Institute of Patent & trademark Attorney, the most respected professional body in our jurisdiction), member of the International Trademark Association (INTA) and Intellectual Property Society of Australia and New Zealand (IPSANZ).
+Our director in charge of trademarks in a pre-imminent attorney and a practicing fellow of IPTA (Australian Institute of Patent and trademark Attorney, the most respected professional body in our jurisdiction), member of the International Trademark Association (INTA) and Intellectual Property Society of Australia and New Zealand (IPSANZ).